kyma-project/website/content/blog-posts/2021-02-25-release-notes-1.20/index.md

 ### Removed support for outdated Knative APIs

-We've recently removed the support for the Knative APIs `legacysinkbindings.webhook.sources.knative.dev` and `sinkbindings.webhook.sources.knative.dev`.
-Apart from the above APIs, this change does not affect any other Kyma features.
+We've recently removed support for the `legacysinkbindings.webhook.sources.knative.dev` and `sinkbindings.webhook.sources.knative.dev` Knative APIs.
+Apart from these APIs, the change does not affect any other Kyma features.
 You can find the details of this change in the issue [#10628](https://github.com/kyma-project/kyma/pull/10628).

 ## Installation